medo64/Medo.Uuid7/README.md

 Please note that, prior to 3.0, priority was given to maintaining binary representation.
 This is a **breaking change** for older versions.
-If you are upgrading from older version, use `ToGuid(matchGuidEndianness: false)` overload.
+If you are upgrading from older version, use `ToGuid(bigEndian: true)` overload.

-If we want to preserve textual representation and follow behavior as defined in .NET 9, we can use`ToGuid()` function or its `ToGuid(matchGuidEndianness: true)` overload as this one takes internal Guid endianess into account.
+If we want to preserve textual representation and follow behavior as defined in .NET 9, we can use`ToGuid()` function or its `ToGuid(bigEndian: false)` overload as this one takes internal Guid endianess into account.
 ```csharp
 using Medo;